 A buy-sell agreement lays down a clear plan for tackling such life events.
-Without it, your business may face major financial and legal difficulties down the road, not to mention issues with taxes.
+Without it, your business may face major financial and legal difficulties down the road, not to mention issues with taxes and the need to utilize personal funds or business assets to fulfill the terms of buy-sell agreements.

 When a shareholder passes away, their part in the company normally falls to their heirs.
 Neither you nor your business partner - Joe - desire that.
 While you and your partner are well-versed in web hosting, your heirs are as enthusiastic about it as you are about tree sculpting.
-A buy-sell agreement ensures that the surviving partner gains complete control of the business.
+The agreement ensures that the remaining partners completely control the business continuity.

-A buy-sell agreement basically states that if a shareholder dies or sells their position in the firm, their share can only be acquired by the surviving shareholders or the corporation.
-As a result, surviving owners avoid costly court disputes with the deceased owner's heirs, and persons who do not know or care about the firm are prevented from attaining ownership.
+A buy-sell agreement states that if a shareholder dies or sells their position in the firm, the surviving shareholders or the corporation can only acquire their share.
+As a result, surviving owners avoid costly court disputes with the deceased owner’s heirs, and persons who do not know or care about the firm are prevented from attaining ownership.

 1. Cross-Purchase Agreement

-It enables business partners to purchase a co-owner's shares when a pre-determined event happens.
-The majority of cross-purchase agreements are supported with life insurance, with each owner purchasing a policy on the lives of the other partners.
+This type of buy-sell agreement enables business partners to purchase a co-owner’s shares when a predetermined event occurs, often referred to as a partner purchase.
+Most cross-purchase buy-sell agreements are supported by lifeform ownership transition purchasing, a life insurance policy that governs the lives of the other partners.

-For example, you and Joe may take out a policy on each other to ensure a seamless transition of firm ownership.
-The size of the policy taken out in the insured's name is determined by the value of the insured's portion of the business.
+For example, you and Joe may take out a policy on each other to ensure a seamless firm ownership transition.
+The size of the policy taken out in the insured’s name is determined by the value of the insured’s portion of the business.

-If Joe's shares are worth $20 million, you would need to get a policy of $20 million.
-You may use the insurance proceeds to buy out his share if he passed away.
+If Joe’s shares are worth $20 million, you would need to get a policy of $20 million.
+You may use the pass proceeds to buy out his share if he passes away.

 2. Redemption Agreement

-With a redemption agreement, the company — not the surviving business owners — buy the share of a co-owner when a triggering event occurs.
-Generally, life insurance or disability insurance is used for funding this type of agreement.
+With a redemption agreement, the company — not the surviving business owners — buys the share of a co-owner when a triggering event occurs.
+Generally, life insurance or disability insurance is used to fund a buy-sell agreement.

 3. Hybrid Agreement

-Certain life events — like death, disability or critical illness — are insurable, but some others are not.
-For instance, a life insurance policy would not pay out if Joe leaves the company.
+Certain life events —if Joe had a disability or critical illness — are insurable, but some others are not.
+For instance, a life insurance policy would not pay out if Joe left the company.
 A hybrid agreement makes it possible to cover both insurable and non-insurable events.

-For example, you and Joe set up a hybrid agreement, which allows the surviving owner to purchase the deceased’s stake.
-If one of you retires or moves on, the corporation will purchase the former owner's stake.
+For example, you and Joe set up a hybrid agreement allowing the surviving owner to purchase the deceased’s stake.
+If one of you retires or moves on, the corporation will purchase the former owner’s stake.

 4. Entity Purchase Agreement

-This arrangement is commonly used by companies with three or more owners.
+Companies with three or more owners commonly use this arrangement.
 The business in question purchases a policy on each co-owner in an amount equal to the fair market value of their share.

 Whenever a shareholder dies or becomes incapacitated, the cash benefit is used to purchase the shares from the owner or their estate.
 The remaining owners then restructure their position so that they have 100% of the outstanding shareholders or ownership and are equal partners in the business.